Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: SM approximation of Turing machines with transformers

 The decoder iteratively computes an output, running for $\Time$ steps.
 We define a transformer layer of the decoder as a sequence of modules consisting of decoder self-attention, followed by encoder-decoder attention, followed by three feedforward ReLU layers.

-{\bf Attention layers.} Attention layers consist of key, value, and query functions $\key, \val, \query$, each of which computes a linear transformation.
-We omit the parameters of the attention here for simplicity.
-Restricted to a single timestep in the decoder, the attention layer takes two types of inputs: a sequence of previously-computed representations $\layer_1, \ldots, \layer_i$, and a current input representation $\layer'$.
-The layer first applies the key, value, and query functions as follows:
+{\bf Attention layers.} Attention layers consist of key, value, and query functions $\key, \val, \query$, each, computing a linear transformation.
+We omit parameters here for simplicity.
+For a single decoder timestep, the attention layer takes two types of inputs: a sequence of previously-computed representations $\layer_1, \ldots, \layer_i$, and a current input representation $\layer'$.
+The layer applies the key, value, and query functions as follows:

 where $\key_0$ and $\val_0$ are fixed ``null'' key and value vectors which are learned parameters of the layer.
-Letting $\gJ$ denote the set of indices $\{j : \tau_j = \max \{\tau_0, \ldots, \tau_{i}\}\}$, the attention layer performs hard-max attention~\citep{perez2019turing} to compute the output, as follows:
+Letting $\gJ$ denote the set of indices $\{j : \tau_j = \max \{\tau_0, \ldots, \tau_{i}\}\}$, the attention layer performs hard-max attention~\citep{perez2019turing} to compute the output, as follows: $ \attn(\layer', (\layer_1, \ldots, \layer_i)) = \layer' + \frac{1}{|\gJ|} \sum_{j \in \gJ} v_j \nonumber $.